topaxi/bb-remix/slides/04-ebill.md

 - Clear and easy to understand data flow
 - Form centric API simplifies a lot and keeps complex state away
+- Schemas validation with zod and discriminants define possible UI states
 - Helper functions to setup routing in unit/component tests

 ---